Brushed dc motor

 With the help of these parameters the boiler engineers find the losses using standard approaches as specified by ASME and other boiler OEMs.
 Finally losses can be subtracted from the heat added and hence efficiency can be found.

-boiler blowdown
+Boiler blowdown

 When water is boiled and steam is generated, any dissolved solids contained in the water remain in the boiler.
 If more solids are put in with the feed water, they will concentrate and may eventually reach a level where their solubility in the water is exceeded and they deposit from the solution.
 Above a certain level of concentration, these solids encourage foaming and cause carryover of water into the steam.
 The deposits also lead to scale formation inside the boiler, resulting in localized overheating and finally causing boiler tube failure.
 It is, therefore, necessary to control the level of concentration of the solids and this is achieved by the process of ‘blowing down’, where a certain volume of water is blown off and is automatically replaced by feed water – thus maintaining the optimum level of total dissolved solids (TDS) in the boiler water.
 Blow down is necessary to protect the surfaces of the heat exchanger in the boiler.
 However, blow down can be a significant source of heat loss, if improperly carried out.
 The maximum amount of total dissolved solids (TDS) concentration permissible in various types of boilers is given in Table 4.1.